Source: December 31, 2015 Interstate Route Log and Finders List

 U.S. 50 was relocated onto Interstates 470 and 435, bypassing Kansas City, when the east-west section of I-470 opened.
 U.S. 50 previously followed Blue Parkway northwest to Swope Parkway, where it combined with U.S. 56 west to Interstate 35 at Merriam, Kansas.

 Interstate 470 in Missouri connects southern Kansas City with Independence, providing a bypass of the Kansas City metropolitan area to the southeast and a commuter route to Lee's Summit.
-The freeway overlaps with U.S. 50 from the Three Trails Crossing interchange with I-49 and I-435 to Exits 7A/B and doubles as Missouri 291 on its north-south section between Exits 10 and 16.
-Old U.S. 50 is now designated Missouri 350 between Interstate 470 and Interstate 435 through Raytown and Kansas City.
+The freeway overlaps with U.S. 50 from the Three Trails Crossing Memorial Highway interchange with I-49 and I-435 to Exits 7A/B, and doubles as Missouri 291 on its north-south section between Exits 10 and 16.
+Old U.S. 50 is designated Missouri 350 between Interstate 470 and Interstate 435 through Raytown and Kansas City.